 - Demonstrate financial need

 - Demonstrate a strong academic ability (minimum 3.0 cumulative GPA from current institution)

 - Demonstrate a record of leadership and service

-- Have applied and been admitted to UT Austin for the upcoming semester for the purpose of seeking a first baccalaureate degree
+- Have been admitted to UT Austin for the upcoming semester for the purpose of seeking a first baccalaureate degree

 - Be a Texas resident